 If you follow a keto diet, manage diabetes, or simply try to cut sugar without sacrificing sweet treats, there's a good chance sucralose has become a staple in your kitchen.
 It's the zero-calorie sweetener behind the Splenda brand, and it's in thousands of "sugar-free" cookies, cakes, protein bars, and beverages sold around the world.
-Unlike some sweeteners, sucralose actually holds up to heat — or so most people assume.
+Unlike some sweeteners, sucralose actually holds up to heat.
+Or so most people assume.

 On February 17, 2026, the European Food Safety Authority (EFSA) published its most thorough scientific review of sucralose in two decades.
 The headline finding was reassuring: sucralose is safe in its currently approved uses.
-But buried in that same document was a significant new concern that has gone largely unnoticed by the general public: when sucralose is exposed to high temperatures — the kind you reach when baking in a home oven — it may break down and form chlorinated compounds whose health effects are simply unknown.
+But buried in that same document was a significant new concern that has gone largely unnoticed by the general public: when sucralose is exposed to high temperatures (the kind you reach when baking in a home oven), it may break down and form chlorinated compounds whose health effects are simply unknown.

 This isn't a ban.
 EFSA did not tell consumers to throw out their Splenda.
 But the nuance matters enormously, and it changes how you might want to use this sweetener going forward.